fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/performance_profile.md

 # Performance Profile

-As explained in the FF-ICE/R1 Implementation Guidance Manual, the `Performance Profile` is a zero-wind, standard atmosphere profile reflective of the flight capabilities and desired parameters.
+As explained in the FF-ICE/R1 Implementation Guidance Manual <sup>[[I-06]](#references)</sup>, the `Performance Profile` is a zero-wind, standard atmosphere profile reflective of the flight capabilities and desired parameters.
 It does not include any flight-specific constraints such as altitude or speed restrictions applicable to the route of flight.
 However, it does incorporate constraints that are always applicable (e.g., a 250 knot constraint applicable to all flights below 10,000 feet), and gradients required for obstacle clearance along the route of flight.